Supreme Court puts curbside voting on hold in Alabama

-WASHINGTON (AP) — The Supreme Court on Wednesday put on hold a lower court order that would have permitted curbside voting in Alabama in November.
+The U.S. Supreme Court on Wednesday put on hold a lower court order that would have permitted curbside voting in Alabama in November.

 The justices' vote was 5-3, with the court's three liberals dissenting.
 As is typical when the Supreme Court acts on an emergency basis, the justices in the majority did not explain their decision.
 It was not clear how many counties might have offered curbside voting, allowing people to vote from their car by handing their ballot to a poll worker.